-Tar get / Indication Product Preclinical Phase 1 Phase 2 Phase 3 Next Milestone Native iNKT Cells ~ Solid Tumors' AGENT-797 Phase 1 top-line Oncology Solid Tumors AGENT-797 + Checkpoint Antibodies readouts n'r Multiple Myeloma AGENT-797 Phase 1 top-line readout Immune Mediated Diseases GvHD1 AGENT-797 Phase 1 top-line readout Imm Medi Dise ARDS Secondary to COVID-19 AGENT-797 Phase 1 top-line readout Engir neered iNKT Cells 5 BCMA- CAR-INKT IND clearance Stroma target-CAR-iNKT IND clearance
+Tar get / Indication Product Preclinical Phase 1 Phase 2 Phase 3 Next Milestone Nativ Native iNKT Cells ~ Solid Tumors AGENT-797 Phase 1 top-line Oncology Solid Tumors AGENT-797 + Checkpoint Antibodies readouts r/r Multiple Myeloma AGENT-797 Phase 1 top-line readout Immune Mediated Diseases GvHD1 AGENT-797 IND clearance Imm Medi Dise ARDS Secondary to COVID-19 AGENT-797 Phase 1 top-line readout Engir Engineered iNKT Cells BCMA- CAR-INKT INKT IND clearance IND clearance Stroma I target-CAR-iNKT IND clearance

-(1) In the process of submitting investigational new drug (IND) application
+(1) In process of submitting an investigational new drug (IND) application.

 Our most advanced product candidate, AGENT-797, is an off-the-shelf, allogeneic, native iNKT cell therapy that is currently in multiple Phase 1 clinical trials.
-We have commenced a Phase 1 clinical trial of AGENT-797 for the treatment of multiple myeloma and expect to report top-line data from this trial in .
-In addition, we submitted an IND application for the treatment of solid tumors in , which we intend to advance as our lead indication for AGENT-797 as a monotherapy and in combination with checkpoint inhibitors.
-We currently expect to have preliminary readouts from this clinical trial in .
-Given the unique properties of iNKT cells and the potentially accelerated path to marketing approval, we also intend to initiate a Phase 1 study of AGENT-797 in GvHD in , and we currently expect to report top-line data from this trial in .
+We have commenced a Phase 1 clinical trial of AGENT-797 for the treatment of multiple myeloma and expect to report top-line data from this trial in the fourth quarter of 2021.
+In addition, in August 2021, we received FDA clearance to initiate a clinical study for the treatment of solid tumors, which we intend to advance as our lead indication for AGENT-797 as a monotherapy and in combination with checkpoint inhibitors.
+We currently expect to have preliminary readouts from this clinical trial in the first half of 2022 in indications that may lead to an accelerated path to marketing approval.
+We also intend to initiate a Phase 1 study of AGENT-797 in GvHD in the fourth quarter of 2021, and we currently expect to report top-line data from this trial in the second half of 2022.
 Finally, with the unique circumstances of the COVID-19 pandemic, we were able to commence first-in-human studies of AGENT-797 in acute respiratory distress (ARDS) secondary to COVID-19 and are preparing a protocol to expand into ARDS secondary to other life-threatening infectious diseases such as influenza.
-We currently expect to report top-line data from this trial in .
+We currently expect to report top-line data from this Phase 1 trial in the fourth quarter of 2021 and a Phase 2 trial in the second half of 2022.

 In addition, we are advancing a pipeline of next-generation allogeneic, engineered iNKT programs.
 Our two most advanced engineered programs are (1) a chimeric antigen receptor (CAR)-iNKT program targeting B-cell maturation antigen (BCMA), which we refer to as BCMA-CAR-iNKT, and (2) a tumor stromal targeting CAR-iNKT program, which we refer to as stromal target-CAR-iNKT.
-These programs are both in preclinical development and we expect to file IND applications for each in
+These programs are both in preclinical development and we expect to file IND applications for each in 2022.